-Before starting the installation, verify the job site dimensions and the dimensions of the delivered materials against the PFlow Industries, Inc. General Arrangement (GA) drawing.
+Before starting the installation, verify the column orientation, drivebase orientation, job site dimensions, and the dimensions of the delivered materials against the PFlow Industries, Inc. General Arrangement (GA) drawing.
 If the site conditions or the delivered materials do not match the GA drawing, please consult the PFlow Industries, Inc. Product Support Department.